 Members of the DeKalb County Nonprofit Partnership should contact DCNP about applying to be an internship host organization.
 Each participating organization receives a $575 grant to pay the intern a stipend.
-This internship program is a collaboration between the DeKalb County Nonprofit Partnership, the Center for Nonprofit Studies and Career Services at Northern Illinois University, supported by the Douglas C. and Lynn M. Roberts Family Foundation.
+This internship program is a collaboration between the DeKalb County Nonprofit Partnership, the Center for Nonprofit and NGO Studies and Career Services at Northern Illinois University, supported by the Douglas C. and Lynn M. Roberts Family Foundation.

 Contact Julie Ann O’Connell, assistant director, at 815-753-4410 or email@example.com to discuss becoming an internship host site.

 Center for Nonprofit and